Category Management Made Easy

 Introducing Amadeus

 While the benefits of Category Management are immense, realizing those benefits can be another story.
-In the absence of a clear structure & owner of the process, teams revert to old ways of working and often miss key conversations and points of connection within the organization.
+In the absence of a clear structure and owner of the process, teams revert to old ways of working and often miss key conversations and points of connection within the organization.

 At Conlego, we created our Amadeus Category Management system to make realizing these benefits simple, seamless and sustainable.

-Amadeus, combines the key principles of Category Management with custom templates that focus teams on the key metrics & topics that will make an impact, a complete change management program to get teams on board with the change and our Portager.ai SaaS product to amplify gains, manage timelines and make the process sustainable.
+Amadeus, combines the key principles of Category Management with custom templates that focus teams on the key metrics and topics that will make an impact, a complete change management program to get teams on board with the change and our Portager.ai SaaS product to amplify gains, manage timelines and make the process sustainable.

 By using Amadeus to help your team focus on consumer insights, align with corporate strategy, optimize the assortment, and foster collaborative vendor relationships, Amadeus offers a comprehensive framework for success that has yielded significant results across multiple retailers.
 These benefits include higher sales, better margins, and stronger customer loyalty.
 As H-E-B’s success story shows, adopting category management can be the key to staying competitive in an ever-evolving retail landscape.